Welcome to the shack of NG9R. Take a look around and drop me a line if you have any comments.

 My name is Danny Pease, and I have been licensed for over 25 years.
 I have held the calls KA9KAL, KC9OA and I have held NG9R for over 25 years.

 I enjoy a variety of aspects of Amateur Radio and this site will reflect those interests.
 I also seem to buy and sell equipment, not necessarily for profit, but I enjoy trying different combinations.
-The current station is a Yaesu FT-950, plus multiple radios/transverters for VHF and UHF.
-My antenna system at home (EN40la) is almost non-existant, a couple of wires for HF and small, low beams for 6, 2 and 432.
+The current station is an Icom 756 ProII, plus multiple radios/transverters for VHF and UHF.
+My antenna system at home (EN40la) is almost non-existant, a couple of wires for HF and small, low beams for 6, 2, 222 and 432.

 I really enjoy weak signal work above 50 MHz and I am capable of operating 6 meters, 2 meters, 222, 432, 903 and 1296, although currently I need to do some antenna work.
 I do most of my "serious" operating from N9JF's place (EM49), where I have put most of my resources into building a nice VHF/UHF antenna system, along with a modest contest station for HF.
 Check out the Photo Album page for some pictures of N9JF's antenna farm.
-I dabble with digital modes, mostly WSJT, and I am always playing with different hardware.
-My next project will be getting my old 600 watt solid state 2 meter amplifier back on-line, and waiting in the wings is a 903 solid state amplifier from a converted analogue cellular amplifier.
+I dabble with digital modes, and I am always playing with different hardware.
+One of my next projects will be getting my old 600 watt solid state 2 meter amplifier back on-line, and waiting in the wings is an old military cavity amplifier for 1296.

 I also enjoy contesting, chasing DX, observing propagation and playing with antennas.
 It never ceases to amaze me what can be done with wire antennas.
 I enjoy public service communications, storm spotting and emergency communications (I am currenlty the EC for Adams County, IL).
 I am trustee and QSL manager for club calls W9AWE and W9OAB.